AlaSQL/alasql/README.md

     });
 ```

-or you can use aexec() - promised version of exec (in this case you need to install es6-prommise module for Node.js):
+or you can use aexec() - promised version of exec (in this case you need to install es6-prommise module for Node.js) (this feature is experimental and may be removed):
 ```
     db.aexec('SELECT * FROM test').then(function(res){
         console.log(res);